WDI-SEA/notes/00-config-deployment/installfest/osx/unit-4.md

 #### Installing Global Packages

-We are going to make sure we have `virtualenv` installed, which is how `pip` manages package versioning in python projects.
+We are going to make sure we have `virtualenv` installed, which is how `pip3` manages package versioning in python projects.

 We also are going to install `ipython`, which is a tricked out version of the python shell.